International Wind- and Watermill Museum: Provençal windmill from France

 The Alphonse Daudet windmill was built in 2002 (photo: see above) as a replica.
 The prototype was built in 1813 in Fontvieille near Arles in French Provence.
 The poet, Alphonse Daudet (1840–1897), immortalised it in the 19th century in his book, Letters From my Mill.
 In 1935 the "Society of the Friends of Alphonse Daudet" dedicated the mill as a museum and, in 1936, it appeared on a French postage stamp.
 This type of mill first appeared in the 12th century and is one of the oldest in France.

 Korean watermill

 This Korean stamp mill appeared in 2003, the first Asian mill on the museum site.
-It is an overshot mill from a hill region in the province of Gangwon-do in South Korea.
+It is an overshot mill from a hill region in the Gangwon Province in South Korea.
 Hill farmers used this type of farm in the 19th century to grind corn.
 The Gifhorn mill was built in Korea using old traditional methods and Korean firs and birches and transported by ship to Germany, where three specialists from Korea erected it.
 It is a present from the Korean governor in whose district this type of mill was used.